Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I utilized Microsoft Azure to create a honeynet in order to simulate a weakened environment that allured attackers to attempt to breach the network.
+This project allowed me to demonstrate practical knowledge of incident response, system hardening, and overall proficiency on the Azure platform.

+## Objective

+In this Azure miniature SOC project, the intent of creating a honeynet was to give me the opportunity to evaluate live cyberattacks, evaluate the logs associated with said cyberattacks, investigate alerts, understand attacker's TTPs, and perform incident responste.
+I ran an insecure environment for 24 hours, and captured the metrics using Log Analytics Worskapces and created attack maps within sentinel.
+Additionally, I focused on hardening the vulnerable environment by re-configuring NSGs, establishing private links & endpoints, and administering regulatory compliance, NIST 800-53, and Microsoft Defender for Cloud recommendations.
+Post hardeining, I captured the same metrics for another 24 hour period on a secured system.

+The metrics measured are as follows:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)